Collegium Ramazzini

 The Collegium Ramazzini is an independent, international academy composed of physicians, scientists, and scholars from 35 countries.
 Through its members and activities, it seeks to advance occupational and environmental health by bridging scientific knowledge with socio-political centers that have the responsibility to protect public health.
-The organization is named after physician Bernardino Ramazzini (1633-1714), known as “the father of occupational medicine.”
+The organization is named after physician Bernardino Ramazzini (1633–1714), known as "the father of occupational medicine."

 The Collegium Ramazzini is governed by an elected executive committee composed of a president, secretary general, treasurer, and six other fellows.
-Three individuals have served as the academy’s president: the late Irving J. Selikoff, MD (1982- 1992); the late Eula Bingham, PhD (1993-1997); Phillip J. Landrigan, MD, MSc (1998-2021); and Melissa McDiarmid, MD, MPH, DABT (2022 to present).
-The organizations by-laws allow for 180 active fellows with an unlimited number of emeritus fellows.
+Four individuals have served as the academy's president: Irving J. Selikoff, MD (1982–1992); Eula Bingham, PhD (1993–1997); Phillip J. Landrigan, MD, MSc (1998–2021); and Melissa McDiarmid, MD, MPH, DABT (2022 to present).
+The organization's by-laws allow for 180 active fellows with an unlimited number of emeritus fellows.

 History

 Dr. Cesare Maltoni and Dr. Irving J. Selikoff founded the Collegium Ramazzini in 1982.
 Their goal was an organization of physicians and researchers with expertise in the present and emerging risks associated with exposures to health hazards in workplaces and the environment.
-Maltoni’s research on the carcinogenesis of vinyl chloride, benzene, and other chemicals, and Selikoff’s on the health effects of exposure to asbestos, motivated their vision of a precautionary approach to the use of industrial chemicals.
+Maltoni's research on the carcinogenesis of vinyl chloride, benzene, and other chemicals, and Selikoff's on the health effects of exposure to asbestos, motivated their vision of a precautionary approach to the use of industrial chemicals.